How to temporarily stop Windows 10 notifications with Focus Assist (Quiet Hours)

 NOTE: If you have added people to this list and you want to remove them, click on their name in the People section, and then press Remove.

-Scroll further down, and you see the apps that can show notifications while Focus Assist is turned on, and using the Priority list.
-By default, you see only the Xbox app and the Xbox gaming overlay (meaning the Game Bar).
+Scroll further down, and you see the apps that can show notifications while Focus assist is turned on, and using the Priority list.
+By default, you see only the Nearby sharing, Snip & Sketch, Xbox and Xbox Game Bar apps.
 You can remove them if you want, by selecting them and pressing Remove.

 If you want to see notifications from another app, click or tap "Add an app" and choose the app from the list that is shown.

 Unfortunately, you cannot choose apps that are not shown on this list.
-When you are done setting the priority list for Focus Assist, press the Back arrow on the top-left corner and then set the automatic rules.
+When you are done setting the priority list for Focus assist, press the Back arrow on the top-left corner of the window, and then follow the steps from the next section to set the automatic rules for Focus assist.

-It is a good idea to set the automatic rules for enabling Focus Assist.
-First, you can set it to to be turned on automatically during certain times, each day.
-Enable the switch for "During these times," and then click on the text near the switch.
+First, you can set Focus assist to turn itself on automatically during certain times, each day.
+For that, enable the "During these times" switch and click the text to the left of the switch.

-Choose the start time and the end time when you want to use Focus Assist.
-Then, set how often you want to repeat turning on Focus Assist: daily, on weekends or weekdays.
+Choose the Start time and the End time when you want to use Focus assist.
+Then, set how often you want to repeat turning on Focus assist and mute Windows 10 notifications: Daily, on Weekends or Weekdays.
 Also, choose the focus level: Priority only or Alarms only.
-You can also set it to show a notification in the Action Center when it is turned on automatically so that you are informed.
+You can also make Focus assist "Show a notification in action center when focus assist is turned on automatically."

 At the bottom of the Action Center, you see the Quick Actions.
 If you see only one row of them, click or tap Expand.

-Among the Quick actions, you'll find Focus Assist.
+Among the Quick actions, you should also find Focus assist.
 To turn it On, click or tap on its button.

-Another way to start or stop Focus Assist is to right click (or tap and hold) on the Action Center icon from the far right of the taskbar.
-In the menu that is shown, choose "Focus assist" and the mode that you want: Off, Priority only or Alarms only.
+Click or tap on it one more time, and Focus assist is disabled.
+Another way to start or stop Focus assist is to right click (or tap and hold) on the Action Center icon from the far right of the taskbar.
+In the contextual menu, choose "Focus assist" and the mode that you want: Off, Priority only, or Alarms only.